CodeYourFuture/curriculum/common-content/en/module/js1/assertions/index.md

 ## 🧰 Implementing the functionality

 On line 3, the function is being passed a single argument `"08:00"`.
-But our function ignores it - it doesn't declare any parameters.
+But our function ignores it:  it doesn't declare any parameters.
 We can parameterise the function and label the input as `time`:

 ```js
 function formatAs12HourClock(time) {}